-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 Valuation of Warrants

 The Company has adopted the residual value method with respect to the measurement of shares and warrants issued as part of units.
 The residual value method first allocates value to common shares issued in the private placements at their fair value, as determined by the closing quoted bid price on the announcement date or the price protection date, if applicable.
 The balance remaining, if any, is allocated to the warrants with the fair value recorded in shareholders' equity under warrant reserve.